kylebarron/kylebarron.github.io/content/posts/geos-wasm/index.md

 Up until now I've focused on stability, but I believe that WebAssembly can bring a significant performance improvement, especially in specific cases:

 - **A faster underlying library.** If you're using a C library that already sees very wide usage, it's probably seen a significant investment in performance compared to your plain-JS option.
-- **Avoiding the Garbage Collector.** If you can use a binary data representation with [`ArrayBuffer`s](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) instead of small JS objects, getting data into and out of WebAssembly will be virtually free and you'll avoid tons of time in the garbage collector.
+- **Data can be serialized as binary.** If you can use a binary data representation with [`ArrayBuffer`s](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) instead of small JS objects, getting data into and out of WebAssembly will be virtually free and you'll avoid tons of time in the garbage collector.
 - **Vectorization.** If you're operating on arrays of values, just moving the for loop from JS to Wasm might be significantly faster.
 In Python I know making a hot loop compiled can be a >10x improvement; I'm not sure exactly what speedup is likely in JS.
 - **Computationally constrained.** Algorithms are good candidates for perf improvement; if your code touches the DOM or is reliant on network requests, it won't get any faster in Wasm.